AdobeDocs/commerce-admin.en/help/b2b/install.md

 ## Enable B2B features in the Admin

-After installing the Adobe Commerce B2B module and starting message consumers, you must also [enable B2B features in the Admin](enable-basic-features.md).
+After installing the Adobe Commerce B2B extension and starting message consumers, you must also [enable B2B features in the Admin](enable-basic-features.md).

-## Manage the B2B module
+## Manage the B2B extension

 When you install the B2B module using Composer, the deployment process automatically enables the module.
 If you already have the B2B module installed, you can enable or disable the module using the CLI.